grbeno/grbeno.github.io/pages/dj_deployment.md

 ```
 **Update `config/settings.py`**

-Add the URL to the `ALLOWED_HOST` - _myappname.up.railway.app or myappname.herokuapp.com for example_ - or set to '*' temporarily.
+Add the URL to the `ALLOWED_HOSTS` - _myappname.up.railway.app or myappname.herokuapp.com for example_ - or set to '*' temporarily.

 **Gunicorn**